 The investor had invested in financial instruments within the framework of a capital insurance policy, following advice from a registered insurance mediation company.
 The investment certificate became worthless and the insured lost the entire amount invested.
 Initially, the insured made claims against the insurance mediation company; however, this company entered into bankruptcy.
 The insurance mediation company was insured as stipulated under Swedish law.
 The investor filed claims against the insurance company.
 The insurance company alleged that the insurance mediation company's advice did not cover the capital insurance policy.
 Instead, the insurer argued that the advice related to the investments in the financial instruments, which were placed in the capital insurance product.
 Therefore, according to the insurance company, it had not been a matter of insurance mediation but of advice on investing in financial instruments.

 In the second case, an insurance company had issued a liability insurance policy to an insurance mediation company.
 A number of individuals had handed over money to the insurance mediation company to invest these amounts in corporate bond products, which would be placed in a capital insurance product.
 However, it later emerged that the managing director of the insurance mediation company had embezzled the amounts.
 The insurance mediation company entered into bankruptcy.
-The insurance company rejected the claims to compensate the individuals, alleging that the corporate bond products were fictitious, and thus the managing director's actions did not constitute insurance mediation.
+The insurance company rejected the claims seeking compensation for the individuals, alleging that the corporate bond products were fictitious and thus the managing director's actions did not constitute insurance mediation.

-The Supreme Court sought a preliminary ruling from European Court of Justice, which found in its judgment the following:
+The Supreme Court sought a preliminary ruling from the European Court of Justice, which in its judgment found the following:2